seadclub/docs/contributing.md

 ## 8. Code of Conduct Enforcement

 We take our Code of Conduct seriously.
-Any violations should be reported to [kenjitheman@gmail.com].
+Any violations should be reported to [kenjith3man@gmail.com].
 All reports will be kept confidential.

 ## 9. Attribution

-Thank you for contributing to the Software Engineering and Development Club!
+Thank you for contributing to the SEAD Club!
 Your efforts help us build a thriving and collaborative community.